TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/unexpectedprovstatediag.md

 Azure has run diagnostics and found an issue; the circuit is in an "Unexpected" Provisioning State.
 Provisioning an ExpressRoute circuit establishes a Layer 2 connection.
 In the ExpressRoute Essentials the circuit status must be "Enabled" and the Provider Status "Provisioned" in order to be used.

 ## Below is a list of potential items to check (and rectify): <br>
-1. The peer address might be overlapped with the VNET address prefix
+1. The peer address might be overlapped with the Vnet address prefix
 2. There is a default route configured in the route table
 3. There may be a circuit capacity issue, or not enough physical capacity on the port pair
 4. The NAT pool has no resources left